 - Pain with passive extension of the digit

-Herpetic whitlow, pyarthrosis, gout, pseudogout, dactylitis, injury, arthritis, rheumatic fever and subcutaneous abscess should be ruled out in flexor tenosynvitis of hand.
+Herpetic whitlow, pyarthrosis, gout, pseudogout, dactylitis, injury, arthritis, rheumatic fever, and subcutaneous abscess should be ruled out in flexor tenosynovitis of hand.

 In inflammatory tenosynovitis, swelling is the most common initial finding.
 As the tissue expands and impingement occurs, pain and restricted motion ensue.

 De Quervain tenosynovitis occurs because of inflammation of abductor pollicis longus and the extensor pollicis brevis tendons in the first dorsal compartment of the wrist at the lateral border of the anatomic snuffbox.
 Patients usually have a history of repetitive pinching motion of the thumb and fingers as in screwing or weeding.
 There is a gradual onset of pain in the radial aspect of the wrist which worsens with activity and becomes better with rest.

 Finkelstein test is performed by having the patient make a fist with the thumb inside the fingers.
 Forceful ulnar deviation of the wrist reproduces dorsolateral wrist pain.
 This test is characteristic in de Quervain’s disease.

 Volar flexor tenosynovitis or trigger finger mostly affects the thumb or ring finger in and is most common in middle-aged women.
 Higher incidence is noted in patients with diabetes.
 There is locking of the involved finger in flexion is followed by sudden release.
 Tenderness is present at the proximal end of the tendon sheath just proximal to the metacarpal head.
 Palpable tendon thickening and nodularity may be present.

 The white blood cell count may be elevated in the presence of proximal infection or systemic involvement but may be normal in inflammatory conditions and in immunocompromised patients.